 When it comes to leasing commercial or retail premises, understand the opportunities of boosting the rental income over the long term for your landlord client, and negotiate the lease accordingly to provide that rental growth.

-Certainly the negotiation of a lease is the main priority for the landlord, but the quality of the lease will have a lot to do with the longer term investment opportunities, property value, and rental results that you achieve.
+Certainly, the negotiation of a lease is the main priority for the landlord, but the quality of the lease will have a lot to do with the long-term investment opportunities, property value, and rental results that you achieve.
 That is where specialist leasing agents can provide exceptional specialized assistance, tenant result, and leasing outcome.
 Build your listing pitch and presentation around those factors of leasing any vacancy.

 It should be said that there are good commissions available to specialized property agents working the market segments in property leasing; that is certainly the case when it comes to finding the right tenants to fill a vacancy within a property.
 Here are some ideas to help you work with the property owners and landlords in your local area:

 - Identify the levels of market rental in your town or city relative to the property type.
 Understand the shifts in the rental over time and the predictions that apply to growth and net absorption.

 - Review the factors of supply and demand locally when it comes to the property type.
 Any new developments are likely to shift the balance of market rental and incentive.
 Oversupply and excessive levels of vacancy will soften the property market and threaten the viability of established properties.
 You can monitor the factors of supply and demand through tracking the planning approvals launched for new property developments at the local building authority.